 Restaurant, North American, $$$

 Situated on tree-lined Sullivan Street, The Dutch feels vaguely like an upscale tavern.
-Noted chef Andrew Carmellini cooks up classic American comfort-food fare for a celeb-heavy crowd.
-Notable dishes include the fried chicken, the lunch-only burger, or any of the many steak options.
+Noted chef Andrew Carmellini cooks up classic American comfort food for a celeb-heavy crowd.
+Notable dishes include the fried chicken, the lunch-only burger and many steak options.

 Prepare for a small menu and plenty of surprises at King

 Two chefs from London’s famed River Café crossed the Atlantic to open King, a tiny yet bright bistro.
 Their menu, which takes its influences from Tuscany and Provence, changes daily; you might encounter dishes like whipped salt cod with polenta and olives, or red wine-roasted guinea hen with spinach, lemon and ricotta.